Ericsson’s 500 win helps fuel Swedish momentum in IndyCars

 They made the jump together after Rosenqvist’s F1 quest ended.
 He initially landed with Ganassi’s team, earning 2019 rookie of the year honors and his first career win at Road America in 2020.

-Rosenqvist moved to Arrow McLaren SP last year and while he hasn’t yet returned to victory lane, the 31-year-old has won one pole, posted four top-10 finishes and was in contention for the win Sunday before finishing a career-best fourth, giving the Swedes two spots in the top five.
+Rosenqvist moved to Arrow McLaren SP last year, and while he hasn’t yet returned to victory lane, the 30-year-old has won one pole and was in contention for the win Sunday before finishing a career-best fourth to put a pair of Swedes in the top-four.

 ”Obviously, people that follow me and Marcus, the word kind of gets spread around,” Rosenqvist said. ”There was a big spike in 2019 when we both came here and now it’s a consistently growing fan base in Sweden.
 With all the new talent in Sweden, I think we have a good future in the U.S.”